 Plant Sale & Flea Market

 Organized in 2007, to financially support the JCMG program and projects, including scholarships and awards sponsored by the group.
 The 2020 – 2021 sales were canceled due to the health and safety concerns with the global coronavirus pandemic.
-The annual sale is held on Saturday preceding Mother’s Day at the Johnson County Fairgrounds.
+The annual sale is held on the Saturday preceding Mother’s Day at the Johnson County Fairgrounds.

 Plum Grove

 “Taste of Plum Grove” was launched in 1995.
 The annual celebration, hosted by the MG, is a tribute to Iowa’s history and food.
 Held at Plum Grove, 1030 Carroll Street, Iowa City, the historic residence was the home of Robert and Friendly Lucas.
 Robert served as the first governor of the Territory of Iowa from 1838 until 1841.
-Plum Grove Gardens have received local, state, and national recognition including the first Iowa State Service Award, National Smithsonian Garden Award, and an Irving Weber Award.
+Plum Grove Gardens has received local, state, and national recognition including the first Iowa State Service Award, National Smithsonian Garden Award, and an Irving Weber Award.

 Tomato Taste at Plum Grove.
 The annual tasting activity is hosted by the MG as a tribute to heritage tomatoes to honor Iowa’s long history with food.